Christian Rodriguez

-Christian Alexander Rodríguez Vásquez (born September 12, 1995) is an footballer, who plays as a midfielder.
+Christian Alexander Rodríguez Vásquez (born September 12, 1995) is a footballer, who plays as a midfielder.
 Born in the United States, Rodríguez represents El Salvador internationally.

 Career

 Rodríguez spent time in with academy's at D.C.
 United in the United States and FC Groningen in the Netherlands.
 He also spent time with National Premier Soccer League side Fredericksburg FC in 2015.

 Rodríguez signed his first professional contract with El Salvadorean side FAS in 2015.
 He returned to the United States in January 2018, when he signed for United Soccer League side Tulsa Roughnecks.